Vibe Coding5 min readby agent-kay

 What about teams?

 The CLI is local-first and free forever.
-For team sync, there is an optional Pro plan at app.tene.sh that uses client-side encryption — the server only ever sees ciphertext.
+For team sync there is an optional Pro plan at app.tene.sh that uses client-side encryption.
+The server only ever sees ciphertext.
 If you want to self-host, the roadmap includes a reference server.

 Summary

-• .gitignore protects Git; it does not protect the LLM context window.
+• .gitignore protects Git.
+It does not protect the LLM context window.

-• Encrypt secrets at rest; inject them as env vars at runtime; never write plaintext to disk.
+• Encrypt secrets at rest.
+Inject them as env vars at runtime.
+Never write plaintext to disk.

 • Your application code does not change.
 Your workflow gains one prefix: tene run -- <your-command>.